valavan007/community/tutorials/implementing-different-types-of-loadbalancers-in-GKE/index.md

 ###  Deploy an internal HTTPS load balancer using GKE ingress & Container Native Load balancing
 Google Cloud recently announced the availability of Internal HTTPS Load balancer in beta.
 Prior to the announcement, internal TCP and
 UDP load balancer served more as a transparent proxy forwarding packets received from the internal network.
 As a result, the incoming traffic will be proxied through the load balancer while the return traffic was sent to the network gateway instead of the load balancer proxy.
-This introduce additional complexity wherein additional changes were required to the underlying operating system if you are using a non-GCP OS image.
+This introduced added complexity where in more changes were required to the underlying operating system if you are using a non-GCP OS image.

 Few important considerations before using Internal HTTPS Load Balancer
 - Creating a proxy-subnet
 - Allowing health check from GCP keep-alive IP ranges

 The additional steps of creating a proxy subnet which will be used by the HTTPS load balancer to pass it to the region VPC network
 ```